iamtrask/mine.js/README.md

 ### 🐞 Known Issues

-* connection to dockerized IPFS/testrpc containers outside the docker network are instable
+* Connection to dockerized IPFS/testrpc containers outside the docker network are unstable

 ## ⚖️ License